fawazahmed0/WR941ND-Router-USB-Mod/README.md

 - USB female connector
 - Wires
 - Soldering iron and Solder
-- 7805 voltage regulator (Optional, if you can supply external 5volts to USB)
+- 7805 voltage regulator (Optional, not needed if you can supply external 5volts to USB)
-- 470uf 16v cap regulator ,2 Pieces (Optional. only if you are
+- 470uf 16v cap regulator ,2 Pieces (Optional. only needed if you are buying 7805)
-not buying 7805)

 - Attach 4.7k ohm resistor as shown in figures